 But there is hope.
 While I often heard about the tipping point on climate and civil war, the more common view was the expectation that a more positive future lies with kids.
 Even the doomsters shared a view that they had hopes for the next generations – whether those entering schooling or already in it.
 This optimism is ironic, given the views I heard from the right that teachers are too liberal and that Covid has shown that kids are being taught deviant views, especially the university-level concept of critical race theory (CRT).
 When I heard this in conversations, I always asked where I could see the curriculum or where I could learn more about this teaching.
 The response to my enquiries was always that this is what they’ve heard.
 Politicians are, therefore, now campaigning to get control of local school boards in order to shape the curriculum away from CRT and similar teachings.
 It’s also ironic that, while there is a willingness to discuss significant cultural and historic issues that affect others, e.g. the Holocaust, there is less willingness to explore similar issues closer to home, e.g. slavery and Native American genocide.

-These are initial reflections from out west.
+These are initial reflections from out West.
 Personally, I’m optimistic, if for no other reason than from my own experience in conversations.
 Nothing really surprised me, though some of the conspiracy theories were new.
 People need to try listening, to enquire, not to advocate.
 Yes, some views came across as loony and pretty uninformed, but they were sincerely held views.

 President Biden called out the MAGA right during my travels and, while I initially wondered about the merit of this approach, the non-MAGA actors need to join in the hardball game, instead of playing softball.
 After all, it was Steve Bannon who observed about the Mueller enquiry into Russian collusion in the 2016 election, ‘Never send a marine to do a hitman’s job’.
 I’ll see what I hear in the Midwest and upper South on the next leg of the road trip.